HippoCampusRobotics/fav_docs/tutorials/ros_launch_setup.rst

       <node name="setpoint_publisher" pkg="awesome_package" type="setpoint_publisher.py" />
    </group>

 Two things here.
-We can delcare groups and assign a namespace to everything that is inside this group by settings the :code:`ns` attribute.
+We can declare groups and assign a namespace to everything that is inside this group by settings the :code:`ns` attribute.
 To use the arguments we have declared in the launch file or pass in via the command line, we use :code:`$(arg parameter_name)` so in our case :code:`$(arg vehicle_name)`.
-To start the :code:`setpoint_publisher` node we use the :code:`<node>` tag.
+To start the :code:`setpoint_publisher` node, we use the :code:`<node>` tag.
 The :code:`name` attribute overwrites the node's name set in the sourcode by :code:`rospy.init_node("setpoint_publisher")`. :code:`pkg` is the name of the package where the node is located.
 And :code:`type` is the file name of the executable.

 .. code-block:: xml
    :lineno-start: 12